mattxwang/lowkey/_posts/2021-12-31-reflecting-on-teach-la.markdown

 3. A consistent set of interview questions
 4. A data pipeline to tie all of these together; a loose amalgamation of scripts and extensions

 We went hard at Fall GM and in marketing the internship program, and we got *way* more applicants than we anticipated.
 Originally, I was thinking that we'd cap out at 30 or 40 interested people; we got **71 applicants**!
-I decided to invidually review all of our applications (which was ... *very stressful*, to say the least), and deciding was **so hard** - I wanted to take everybody!
+I decided to individually review all of our applications (which was ... *very stressful*, to say the least), and deciding was **so hard** - I wanted to take everybody!
 Eventually, we had to narrow the field down to 21 candidates, and took 12 people.
 I really liked each of the interns that we took, and I'm so glad they joined our team.
 This was definitely one of the most fun highlights of the year, even if it was stressful.
 I do have some regrets on how we went about this - more on that later.

 There's a bit of a story involving negotiating ACM interns, but I'll keep that private for now ;)